 Have some fun

 Despite Gordon’s fiery or mostly grumpy demeanour, He sometimes appears to be a very boisterous individual and does have a cheerful attitude in and out of the kitchen.
-Designers, I think designers can be grumpy individuals at times or just be found beating ourselves up over critiques and failures.
+Designers, I think can be grumpy individuals at times or just be found beating ourselves up over critiques and failures.
 Where it is room to improve it is also necessary to relax and not take ourselves too seriously.

 There are times when we take bad decisions and beat ourselves up for it.
 But successful people like Gordon learn from failures and embrace them as an opportunity to conquer more.